Rules and Regulations

 2. ARRIVAL DATES/TIME COMMITMENTS

-We highly recommend you arrive a day early as any late arrivals will be reassigned bases and transportation will be at the volunteers expense.
+Volunteers confirm program dates BEFORE arrival.
+All programs begin on Sundays mornings.
+We highly recommend you arrive a day early as any late arrivals will be reassigned and transportation to bases will be at the volunteers expense.

 3. Documents